 |Accesses DAM and previews the assets;||Has normally no right to upload, edit, or move assets save for some exceptions;|

 |Searches for what they need & downloads;||Cannot delete assets;|

-The basic idea underlying this DAM user role is self-serving.
-This means that the user gets access to the storage, comes and does what they need without bothering everyone around them.
-Plus, the role expects so-called general use, without any specific actions done to assets like editing or deleting.
+This user gets access to the storage and comes to do what they need without bothering everyone around them.
+The role expects so-called general use, without any specific actions done to assets like editing or deleting.